emqx/emqx-docs/en_US/data-integration/schema-validation.md

 ### Configure Schema Validation in Dashboard

-This section demonstrates how to create and configure a message validator in the Dashboard.
+This section demonstrates how to create and configure a schema validator in the Dashboard.

 1. Click on **Integrations** -> **Schema Validation** in the left navigation of the Dashboard.
 2. Click **Create** at the top right of the **Schema Validation** page.